 Percentages can be used to gain valuable insight into the affects a portion has on a total.
-They are heavily relied upon to determine and evaluate KPIs for an organization and guide operations to improve your overall business performance.
+They’re heavily relied upon to determine and evaluate KPIs for an organization and guide operations to improve your overall business performance.

-In this example, we’re dividing our cancelled subscriptions over our total subscriptions to calculate our churn rate.
-Churn rate is a common metric used by SaaS companies to determine how effectively they are retaining their customers.
+In this example, using the Dundersign Demo Data data source, we divide our cancelled organizations over our total organizations to calculate our churn rate.
+Churn rate is a common metric used by SaaS companies to determine how effectively they’re retaining their customers.

-First we will need to create a dataset to calculate the number of customers who have not cancelled.
-To do this we will count the number of subscriptions where the payment start date is not null and the cancelled date is null.
+First, create a dataset to calculate the number of customers who have not cancelled.
+To do this, count the number of organizations where the Starting Paying Date is not null and the Stopped Paying Date is null.

-Dataset 2 will get a count of subscriptions that have cancelled.
-To achieve this we will count the number of subscriptions where both the payment start date and the cancelled date is null.
+Create a second dataset to get the count of subscriptions that have cancelled.
+To achieve this, count the number of organizations where both the Started Paying Date and the Stopped Paying Date are not null.

-After you’ve created your two datasets, make sure to use a Cross Join.
+After creating the two datasets, make sure to use a Cross Join when merging them.

 How to Troubleshoot Percent Change

-If you’re using the Percent Change formula in one of your Data Pipeline steps, you may notice that if the previous row is 0, the percent change will return a NULL result.
-Don’t worry this is expected and this article will help you deal with those situations.
+If you’re using the Percent Change formula in your Data Pipeline, you may notice that if the previous row is 0, the percent change returns a NULL result.
+Don’t worry—this is expected, and we’ll help you deal with those situations.

 case when "Percent Change" is null then 'N/A' else "Percent Change" end